Cycling is fun and is even a great exercise.

 For many children, learning to ride a bike without training wheels is a major achievement milestone.
 While it seemed easy to us who already know how to ride, it’s definitely not easy for the child.

-They’ve to overcome many hurdles, both physically and mentally to be able to confidently balance and ride their bikes.
-So, it doesn’t come as a surprise that many children will face difficulties during the learning process.
+They’ve to overcome many hurdles, both physically and mentally, to be able to balance and ride their bikes confidently.
+So, it doesn’t surprise that many children will face difficulties during the learning process.

 1. Prepare Them, Physically and Mentally

 Sitting a child on a bike and giving it a go isn’t a bad idea.
-Most of us have learned to ride a bike this way, right?
+Most of us have learned to ride a bike this way.

 But it isn’t the best idea either.